On the Arithmetic determination of the trace: Proofs for general degrees

 The following result, due to B.Erez, J. Morales and R.Perlis, shows that the integral trace over $\Z_{2}$ is completely determined by the discriminant and the degree of the field whenever $2$ is at worst tamely ramified.

 \begin{proposition} Let $K,L$ be number fields of the same degree and discriminant.
 Suppose that $2$ is not wildly ramified in either of them.
 Then, \end{proposition}

-\begin{proof} By the ramification hypothesis, and thanks to \cite[8.5]{conneryui}, we have that Since both fields are at worst tame at $2$, and have the same degree and discriminant, we have that $f_{2}^{K}=f_{2}^{L}$.
-It follows from \cite[Theorem 0.1]{Manti3} and Witt's cancellation theorem that the forms $\mathfrak{a}_{2}^{K}$ and $\mathfrak{a}_{2}^{L}$ are equivalent over $\Q_{2}$.
+\begin{proof} By the ramification hypothesis, and thanks to \cite[8.5]{conneryui}, we have that Since both fields are at worst tame at $2$, and have the same degree and discriminant, we have, thanks to Remark \ref{Serre's}, that $f_{2}^{K}=f_{2}^{L}$.
+It follows from Theorem \ref{GenusPaperThm} and Witt's cancellation theorem that the forms $\mathfrak{a}_{2}^{K}$ and $\mathfrak{a}_{2}^{L}$ are equivalent over $\Q_{2}$.
 Since $\mathfrak{a}_{2}^{K}$ and $\mathfrak{a}_{2}^{L}$ are odd forms we have from \cite[93:16]{Om} that they are equivalent over $\Z_{2}$ and hence the result follows.

 \end{proof}

 The following is a generalization of \cite[Theorem 1.2]{Manti1}.

 \begin{theorem} Let $K,L$ be two non-totally real tamely ramified number fields of the same signature and discriminant.
 Suppose that at most one odd prime ramifies in $K$.
 Then, the integral quadratic forms $q_{K}$ and $q_{L}$ are isometric. \end{theorem}